ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

   would benefit the community.
 These will be documented in the nodejs/ambassadors repository.
-* Providing a space for collaborators to share new topics/features they are working on, when they would be happy for ambassadors to help share and get early feedback.
+* Providing a space for collaborators to share new topics/features they are working on when they would be happy for ambassadors to help share and get early feedback.
 * Helping ambassadors promote content that aligns with the messages and topics defined.